WTRG's

 Online Subscription Special

-An annual subscription to Energy Economist is $200.
-For a limited time you can subscribe for $69.00 via PayPal on the internet.
+An annual subscription to Energy Economist is $379.
+For a limited time individuals can subscribe for $129.00 via PayPal on the internet.

-Or, you may email your subscription request at the standard rate of $200 per year to Energy Economist.
-The standard subscription allows up to six members of your firm to receive the Energy Economist news letter.
+Or, you may email your subscription request at the standard rate of $379 per year to Energy Economist.
+The standard subscription at the full rate allows up to six members of your firm to receive the Energy Economist news letter.
+The discount only applies to individual subscribers.
 Simply click on Energy Economist and type your name, company, billing address and phone number along with a list of the email addresses you want to receive the news letter.
-We will start your subscription and email your invoice for $200 for a year of the Energy Economist newsletter.
+We will start your subscription and email your invoice for $379 for a year of the Energy Economist newsletter.

 WTRG Economics Home Page